 Mother’s Day in the French Quarter and Nearby

-New Orleans and the French Quarter in particular are fantastic options for Mother’s Day, from the elegant perfection of jazz brunches and the relaxing stroll on the scenic Mississippi River waterfront to exploring the magnificent architecture of the centuries-old streets and shopping in the chic local boutiques.
+New Orleans and the French Quarter in particular are fantastic options for Mother’s Day (Sunday, May 12, 2024), from the elegant perfection of jazz brunches and the relaxing stroll on the scenic Mississippi Riverfront to exploring the magnificent architecture of the centuries-old streets and shopping in the chic local boutiques.
 Show your appreciation for the mothers in your life with these suggestions, below.
 Just please remember to make your reservations in advance as Mother’s Day is a popular time for brunching and dining.

 Brunch